MaimelaT/Bellabeat-Case-Study/README.md

 ![image](https://github.com/MaimelaT/Bellabeat-Case-Study/assets/139053059/be620a16-8965-43e4-922e-f2977a81f9b5)

-The most Calories burned are highlighted by the dark orange color.
+### Figure 4:The most Calories burned are highlighted by the dark orange color.
 The graph above shows that users were most active at 17, 18 and 19 hours of the day, which the also the exact time where most users lost more Calories.

 ## 5. Share